 From 21 Jump Street to The Lego Movie, Phil Lord and Chris Miller love meta humor.
 So it’s easy to imagine how they might have gotten meta in Solo, throwing in references to Star Wars memes like “Han shot first.”

 That phrase is, of course, a reference to the fact that in the original, theatrical cut of Star Wars, during the scene between Han and Greedo, Han shoots Greedo before Greedo has a chance to shoot him.
 However, in George Lucas’ special edition, the scene was edited so that Greedo shoots Han slightly before Han shoots him.
-The idea was that the original made Han look like a heartless killer.
+The idea was that the original made Han look like a murderer.
 But hardcore fans hated this change, especially because Lucas never released a high-quality version of the original scene again.

 The temptation to throw in a cheeky “Han shot first” joke into a Han Solo movie must be great.
 And Lord and Miller referenced the meme during production.
 But hopefully, if Lord and Miller threw that kind of reference in there, Howard took it out.
 That’s the kind of thing that belongs in a parody of Star Wars, not an official Star Wars film.